 Thank you for sharing Yvonne!

-To learn more about TeamUp for your community-fitness classes, check out our personal training and dance software when you sign up for a free 30-day trial.
+To learn more about TeamUp for your community-fitness classes, check out our personal training and dance software when you sign up for a free trial.